wintersnowgod/dotfiles-hyprland/README.md

 ```
 squeekboard
 ```
-- This keyboard is problamatic with fcitx5 so i have custom waybar module to enable/disable it.
+- There is custom waybar module to enable/disable the on screen keyboard.
+It will try to first launch `wvkbd` and falls back to `squeekboard`.

 ## Dependencies
 ### Pacman pkgs